frankframework/frank-manual/docs/source/gettingStarted/configurationManagement1.rst

 #.
 Lines 2 and 3 are needed to tell your text editor to check against XML schema file ``ibisdoc.xsd``.
 You downloaded that file earlier.
 Please copy it now to ``configurations\NewHorizons\ibisdoc.xsd``, making it a brother of ``ConfigurationHello.xml``.
 #.
 Line 9 (also highlighted) holds the output string of your Hello World adapter.
 It reads ``Hello Docker World``.
 #.
 Please restart Tomcat4Frank.
 Run your "HelloDockerWorld" adapter in the Test Pipeline screen and check that the output is ``Hello Docker World``.
 If this is the case, you succeeded initializing your project.
 #.
-If something is wrong, please compare your files with the examples of Docker4Frank, or with the :download:`solution <../downloads/gettingStarted.zip>`.
+If something is wrong, please compare your files with the examples of Docker4Frank, or with the :download:`result of only doing this page <../downloads/gettingStartedAfterConfig.zip>`.

 Try code completion
 -------------------